tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/PITCHME.md

 ## Introduction

-- Originally proposed topic description:
-  - Fast and efficient transaction validation is one of the main reasons for Layer 2 Scaling, especially for blockchains using confidential transactions.
-  - Rank-1 Constraint Systems (R1CS) are used to achieve faster zero-knowledge proofs, particularly in zk-SNARKs and Bulletproofs.
-  - An R1CS is “basically a language for arithmetic circuits with bilinear gates”.
-It defines a set of bilinear equations that serve as constraints suitable for ZK proofs.
-  - Tentatively, the report will be split into two parts; PART I    :  R1CS in zk-SNARKs
-    PART II   :  R1CS in Bulletproofs

----

-## Introduction

 - From the research that has gone into this topic, came out

  (a) A curated content on zkSNARKs,

  (b) R1CS with Applications to Bulletproofs

-So, zkSNARKs have not yet been fully covered in the TLU.
-A fully fledged report on zkSNARKs will be considered later on.

 ---

 ## Introduction